maddisainagasasidhar/taskmanager/readme.md

 Allowing users to assign a priority level (e.g., low, medium, high) to each task.
 Updated the API to support this new attribute in task creation, updates, and retrieval.
 > - **GET /tasks/priority/:level.**: now user can retrieve tasks based on priority level <br>

 Implemented filtering and sorting for the GET /tasks endpoint.
-For example, users should be able to filter tasks based on completion status and sort them by creation date.
+For example, users can be able to filter tasks based on completion status and sort them by creation date.
 > - **GET tasks?sort=ASC** will return the tasks in ascending order based on the creation date **sort=DESC** for descending order
 > - **GET tasks?completed=true**  will filter tasks based on completion status
 > - **GET tasks?completed=true&sort=ASC** will filter tasks based on completion status and sort them in ascending order or vice versa